bwesterb/pol/README.md

       A container can have an append-password.
 With this password you can only add entries.
 You cannot see the existing entries.
-      Leave blank if you do not want an append-passowrd.
+      Leave blank if you do not want an append-password.

         Enter append-password [no append-password]: